Johnny Tillotson: Biography

-From late 1959, a succession of singles – "True True Happiness", "Why Do I Love You So", and a double-sided single covering the R&B hits "Earth Angel" and "Pledging My Love" – all reached the bottom half of the Hot 100.
-His biggest success came with his sixth single, the up-tempo "Poetry in Motion", written by Paul Kaufman and Mike Anthony, and recorded in Nashville with session musicians including saxophonist Boots Randolph and pianist Floyd Cramer.
-Released in September 1960, it went to No. 2 on the Hot 100 in the US, and No. 1 on the UK's Record Retailer chart in January 1961.
+From late 1959, a succession of singles – "True True Happiness", "Why Do I Love You So" (recorded October 1959), and a double-sided single covering the R&B hits "Earth Angel" and "Pledging My Love" – all reached the bottom half of the Hot 100.
+His biggest success came with his sixth single, the up-tempo "Poetry in Motion", written by Paul Kaufman and Mike Anthony, and recorded in Nashville in August 1960 with session musicians including saxophonist Boots Randolph and pianist Floyd Cramer.
+Released in September 1960, it went to No. 2 on the Hot 100 in the U.S., and No. 1 on the UK's Record Retailer chart in January 1961.
 It sold over one million copies, and was awarded a gold disc by the RIAA.
 On Bleyer's advice, Tillotson focused on his recording career, also appearing on television and being featured as a teen idol in magazines.
-His follow-up record, "Jimmy's Girl", reached No. 25 in the US charts and No. 43 in the UK; after that, "Without You" returned him to the US Top Ten but failed to make the UK Singles Chart.
+His follow-up record, "Jimmy's Girl", reached No. 25 in the U.S. charts and No. 43 in the UK; after that, "Without You" returned him to the U.S. Top Ten but failed to make the UK Singles Chart.
 He toured widely with Dick Clark's Cavalcade of Stars.

 Early in 1962, Tillotson recorded a song he wrote, "It Keeps Right on A-Hurtin'", inspired by the terminal illness of his father.
-It became one of his biggest hits, reaching No. 3 in the US pop chart, and was the first of his records to make the country music chart where it peaked at No. 4.
+It became one of his biggest hits, reaching No. 3 on the U.S. pop chart, and was the first of his records to make the country music chart where it peaked at No. 4.
 It earned his first Grammy nomination for him, for Best Country & Western Recording, and was covered by over 100 performers including Elvis Presley and Billy Joe Royal, whose version was a country hit in 1988.
 Tillotson then recorded an album, It Keeps Right on A-Hurtin, on which he covered country standards including Hank Locklin's "Send Me the Pillow You Dream On" and Hank Williams' "I Can't Help It (If I'm Still in Love with You)," which also became hit singles.
 He continued to record country-flavored and pop songs in 1963, and "You Can Never Stop Me Loving You" and the follow-up, the Willie Nelson song "Funny How Time Slips Away", both made the Hot 100.